kubeedge/website/content/en/blog/release-v0.2/index.md

 {{% /alert %}}

 ### Features added
-- Edge-controller which connects to Kubernetes api-server and sync node/pod status between edge and kubernetes api-server.
+- Edge-controller which connects to Kubernetes api-server and sync node/pod status between edge and Kubernetes api-server.
-- Cloudhub which is a websocket server in cloud part of kubeedge.
+- Cloudhub which is a websocket server in cloud part of KubeEdge.
 - Internal MQTT mode in which MQTT broker is started with edge_core and removes dependency on external MQTT broker.
 - Integration test framework for edge.
 Improved edge_core unit-test coverage.